boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this variable to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 If this variable is not set, it will default to downloading all photos.

+**icloud_china**: If this variable is set, it will use icloud.com.cm instead of icloud.com as the download source.
+If this variable is not set, it will default to **False**

 ## OPTIONAL ENVIRONMENT VARIABLES

 **interactive_only**: ~~Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
 Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.~~ The container now defaults to downloading the files, rather than creating the cookie, so this variable is now obsolete.